PILLIPRAVEEN/DigitalEye_for_aid_of_blind_people/README.md

                                        GPIO23                  GPIO1844                Voice_input_Trigger
                                        GPIO24                  GPIO1845                Trigger to send data from dd10 nano to Raspberry pi

     EXECUTION :

       To activate the device, the central block i.e main.py is need to be executed first and the desired triggers need to activated.
       Here each code represents each block or sub block.

-main.py                       -->    All blocks including triggers.
+      main.py                                 -->    All blocks including triggers.(Execution file to use )

-Navigation/navigation.py      -->    For perfomroing
+      This main file uses these following files using nested file handling technique to operate the device

+      Navigation block:

+      Navigation/navigation.py                -->    (Navigation block)For performing main navigation block and as well as vehicle avoidance unit.
+      Navigation/destination_coordinates.py   -->    (sub block) For recieving the destination name from the user and for fetching its coordinates.
+      Navigation/gpioaccess.py                -->    (sub block) For reading,writing and exporting the GPIO pins of the multiplexing unit.
+      Navigation/math_functions.py            -->    (sub block) For performing mathematical operations on GPS coordinates.
+      Navigation/user_coordinates.py          -->    (sub block) To get user's cuurent coordinates from the GPS dongle.
+      Navigation/ path_coordinates.py         -->    (sub block) To fetch the shortest path coordinates from the user's current coordinates to the                                                            destination coordinate. vehicle_distance.py                     -->    (sub block) To detect the type of vehicle and the distance of the vehcile from the user. vehicle_avoid.py                        -->    (sub block) To direct the user to avoid the vehilces in the path.

+      Multiplexing Unit:

+      voice_input.py                          -->    To take the input from the user and to recieve through serial communication when the trigger is                                                          activated. voice_output.py                         -->    To generate voice instructions based on the GPIO configuration. voice_send.py                           -->    To send an instruction to the voice output unit through serial communication.

+      Face recogntion and detection block:

-Face_Recog_Detect_Save.py     -->    Face recogntion and detection block facedetect_distance.py        -->    (sub block) For detecting the faces and estimating their distances. cloud_codes/facerecog.py      -->    (sub block) Function to recognize the faces matching with saved faces cloud_codes/face_test.py      -->    (sub block) For recieving the response of recognized image from the App service using container registry
+      Face_Recog_Detect_Save.py              -->    Face recogntion and detection block facedetect_distance.py                 -->    (sub block) For detecting the faces and estimating their distances. cloud_codes/facerecog.py               -->    (sub block) Function to recognize the faces matching with saved faces. loud_codes/face_test.py                -->    (sub block) For recieving the response of recognized image from the App service.

-app.py                        -->    For deploying the face recognition code and object recogntion codes in the App service sectio of thecloud.
+      app.py                                 -->    For deploying the face recognition code and object recogntion codes in the App service sectio of                                                          the cloud.

       Dockerfile                             -->    For installing the prerequisite modules to run the face recogntion and object recognition functions.

+      Object detection and obstacle avoidance block:

+      object_detect_avoid.py                 -->    For intimating about the detected objects and to generate instructions to avoid the obstalce. cloud_codes/obdetect.py                -->    (sub block) Function to detect the common objects from the pretrained models of cvlib. cloud_codes/obj_test.py                -->    (sub_block)For recieving the response of detected objects from the App service.

+      Optical character recognization block :
+      text_recog.py                          -->    To detect and recognize the text line by line using tesseract OCR and to send it to the voice output                                                      unit.

+      Currency recogntion block :
+      currency_recognize.py                  -->    To detect the type of currency and to recognize the value of currency.